soderlind/norwegian-stopwords-searchwp4/README.md

 ## Installation

 You know the drill,

 - [Download](https://github.com/soderlind/norwegian-stopwords-searchwp4/archive/refs/heads/main.zip)
 - Add to the plugins folder
 - Activate.

+## Credits

+The stopwords are from http://snowball.tartarus.org/algorithms/norwegian/stop.txt

 ## Copyright and License